Carnarvon, Western Australia: History

 The town was founded in 1883, initially as a port and supply centre for the surrounding region, and is the administrative centre for the Shire of Carnarvon.
 The town site was officially gazetted on 4 June 1891, named after Henry Herbert, 4th Earl of Carnarvon, a past Secretary of State for the Colonies.

+Carnarvon Jetty

+The carnarvon Jetty was built in the late 1890s and had reached its maximum length in 1904.
+In 2021, it was destroyed by Cyclone Seroja.